(Nut & Gluten Free / 2 Net Carbs Per Slice)

 So go that way if you need to but I promise you that this recipe is easy, quick, less expensive and will taste a hell of a lot better.
 A LOT BETTER.

-( This post may contain affiliate links.
-As an Amazon Associate I may make a small commission at no extra cost to you if you make a qualifying purchase).
+(This post contains affiliate links.
+As an Amazon Associate we get small commission at no extra cost to you if you make a qualifying purchase).

 What I am trying to say is there aren’t many dishes that we make over and over…